jvk36/HEDGE-FUND-TRACKING-13F-Automation/README.md

 on a dataset that contains quarterly reports done over the last decade on the top hedge funds to generate summaries that can be directly used in the reports.
 The dataset for fine-tuning is collected and pushed to Hugging Face by running the following pipeline:

 a) copy_all_docx_to_output_folder.py: The script consolidates all the Microsoft word documents that contain quarterly reports of each of the hedge funds into an output folder.

 b) convert_all_docx_to_text.py: The script takes the folder containing the reports and converts them into corresponding text documents in another folder.

 c) convert_all_text_to_csv.py: The script takes the folder containing the text documents and returns a csv file with title and body as the columns.
 The quarterly reports from all the hedge fund documents from the past decade are consolidated into a single file.
 This will be the dataset used for fine-tuning.

 d) push_to_hub_13F_Reports.ipyng: pushed to Hugging Face hub the 13F Reports dataset.

-fine_tune_summarizer_model.py: It fine tunes the BART model facebook/bart-large-cnn to create an optimized model for 13F Reports summary using the jkv53/13F_Reports dataset in the Hugging Face Hub.
+e) fine_tune_summarizer_model.py: It fine tunes the BART model facebook/bart-large-cnn to create an optimized model for 13F Reports summary using the jkv53/13F_Reports dataset in the Hugging Face Hub.
    NOTE: The model is not yet created successfully, as it seems to need a GPU/TPU